Brontornis: Evolution

 However, a study from 2017 suggested that Brontornis belonged to sister taxon to Cariamiformes.
 As a result, the genus moved close to the Phorusrhacidae, but not directly in it.
 Suggesting that the previous study a misinterpreted the orientation of the tarsometatarsus as a central point of systematic assignment of Brontornis.
 It was pointed out that, the previous studies only used sparse material of Brontornis.
 However, a 2021 study once again found Brontornis to be a Gastornithiform.

 Description

 Size

 Due to the size of the finds, a height of 280 cm is assumed.
 The pronounced massiveness of the bones leads to weight estimates between 350 and 400 kg or 319 to 350 kg, however, some finds have clear size differences that can reach up to 33% based on the tarsometatarsus.
 A comparison of the tarsometatarsi of two B. burmeisteri specimens, FM-P13259 and MLP-91 (lectotype), both coming from the same geographical region and geological formation, shows them as not to present any anatomical differences, apart from size, where in the first is around one third smaller than the second.
 The idea is that they are examples of intraspecific variation, possibly sexual dimorphism.
 There is the possibility that they represent two species.
-These measures would make Brontornis the fifth-heaviest bird found thus far, after Vorombe titan, Dromornis stirtoni, Aepyornis maximus, and Pachystruthio dmanisensis.
+These measures would make Brontornis the fourth-heaviest bird found thus far, after Aepyornis maximus, Dromornis stirtoni, and Pachystruthio dmanisensis.